ralphtheninja/test.h/README.md

 ### `ASSERT(expr);`

-Evaluate an expr.
+Evaluate an expression.
 Does the following:

 * Evaluate `expr`
 * If `expr` is `true` print out message and increment counter for successful tests